World Journey from the Big Apple

 Your full day at sea will allow you to take full advantage of everything your ship has to offer.
 Seek out hidden treasures and make the most of the facilities onboard.
 If you packed full of fun activities then be sure to refer to the ship’s daily newsletter to keep up to date on everything offered onboard.
 If relaxation is on your mind then your sea day will allow you to sit back, soak in ship life and watch the world as it floats by you.Day 14: Naples, Italy

 Cruise to Naples, located on Italy’s stunning Amalfi coast, a city embellished in history.
 Touring around Naples’ grand piazzas, cathedrals and castles in the old centre will fill that cultural need.
-Pompeii is not too far either, a dashing city which boasts diverse cultural offerings and charming streets.Day 15: Messina, Italy
+Pompeii is not too far either, a dashing city which boasts diverse cultural offerings and charming streets.Day 15: Messina (Sicily), Italy

 Stroll through Messina’s Piazza Cairoli taking in magnificent fountains and cathedrals, or sip Marsala wine at a sidewalk cafe.
 Messina welcomes cruise ship visitors with its lovely harbour, extraordinary architecture (much of which survived a disastrous earthquake and tidal wave in 1908) and wonderful food.Day 16: At Sea